manish-maiyani/Snake-Game/README.md

 This game was created in Unity and scripts are written in C#.

 # To Run this Files
-- Download the Unity and download this folder and import as project.
+- Download the Unity, then download this folder and import it as a project.
-- Then you can see all the objects, materials and prefabs in it.
+- Then you can see all its objects, materials and prefabs.